thomasbaar/simplesma/README.md

 A **unique feature** of SSMA is the **formulation and verification of invariants on states**.
-For example, one can constrain the value of (some) state variables by a boolean expression, e.g. ´myvar > 5 - 2´.
+For example, one can constrain the value of (some) state variables by a boolean expression, e.g. Â´myvar > 5 - 2Â´.
 The expression language is implemented by *ssma.fml* and can be used for formulating
 invariants on states as well as guards on transitions.
-Note that all expressions are currently either of type ´Integer´ or ´Boolean´ and no other types are  supported.
+Note that all expressions are currently either of type Â´IntegerÂ´ or Â´BooleanÂ´ and no other types are  supported.
-State variables are always of type ´Integer´.
+State variables are always of type Â´IntegerÂ´.

 The SSMA toolset can **check several properties** of a state machine that goes **beyond pure syntactic